 There are many bicycle trails and parks here.
 It is a great area to rear children with some excellent schools.
 There is a heavy Mormon presence here, and it retains its traditional low crime, apple pie image from when our founder, attorney Michael Ehline, lived there.

-There are many places and types of employment here, and it's close to the interstate 55 Freeway and 91 Freeway, making it a great place to live if someone commutes to LA or Newport Beach.
-As life becomes more and more hectic with work and supporting one's family, folks get in a rush to go to and from.
+There are many places and types of employment here, and it's close to the interstate 55 Freeway and 91 Freeway, making it a great place to live if someone commutes to L.A. or Newport Beach.
+As life becomes more and more hectic with work and supporting one's family, folks rush to get about town.

 This sense of urgency and angst often leads to mistakes while drive, and various forms of accidents that often leave individuals physically damaged.

-With so many freeway systems, roads, streets and avenues, car accidents and motorbike crashes do happen in the City of Orange.
+With so many freeway systems, roads, streets and avenues, car accidents, and motorbike crashes do happen in the City of Orange.
 We also have many work-related injuries here in the City Orange.
-These unfortunate events can and often do upend a person’s life.
+These unfortunate events can and often do upend a person's life.
 Naturally, there are often many questions that swirl around an accident victim's mind after such an injury.
-That would be of course if they didn't suffer a brain injury which may have led to their inability to have the proper cognitive function at which point it would be their family who would be doing the thinking for them.
+That would be, of course, if they didn't suffer a brain injury, which may have led to their inability to have the proper cognitive function, at which point it would be their family doing the thinking for them.

 Of particular concern are things like the cost of treatment, loss of enjoyment, loss of income, and many other essential curiosities do pop up.
 For the injured party, these tasks are too large to take on by themselves.